 "Startlingly New!
 Wonderfully Different!" is how Chevrolet described the new models for '53.
-This 1953 Bel Air 2-door Sports Coupe in Woodland Green paint (code 499) with green cloth interior shows us the new look for that year.
+This 1953 Bel Air 2-door Sports Coupe in Woodland Green over Surf Green paint (code 500) with green and white vinyl interior shows us the new look for that year.
 The new, redesigned look for '53 looked fresh and exciting compared with the models that had served from 1949-52.

 More distinctive, more glamorous than ever!
 The beautiful, new upholstery harmonizes with a variety of solid colors and two-tone combinations, is how Chevrolet described the new interiors in the Bel Air.

 Power comes from a 235 inline six paired with a 3-speed manual transmission.

 1953 saw the introduction of one-piece curved windshields.
 Previously they were flat and made from two pieces and joined in the center.

 The 1953 Bel Air had a wheelbase of 102", an overall length of 167.3" and width of 69.8".